Pep Guardiola: 2011–12: Final season

-Guardiola's fourth season in charge started with the departure of three long-serving Barça players: Gabriel Milito moved back to old Argentine club Independiente, Jeffrén was sold to Sporting CP and Bojan was sold to Roma.
-Two high-profile signings were made: Alexis Sánchez came from Udinese for €26 million plus bonuses, and Cesc Fàbregas, a former La Masia graduate, returned from Arsenal for €29 million plus bonuses.
-To complete the squad, two players were promoted from the youth system: Thiago and Andreu Fontàs.
 The season started with a 5–4 aggregate win over Real Madrid for the Supercopa de España.

-Barcelona won their second trophy of the season on 26 August, beating Porto in the UEFA Super Cup final 2–0.
-With the trophy won against Porto, he became all-time record holder of most titles won as a coach at Barcelona.
-He won 12 trophies in only three years.
-November of the same year saw Guardiola coach his 200th match for Barça's first team.
+Barcelona won their second trophy of the season on 26 August, beating Porto 2–0 in the 2011 UEFA Super Cup.
+With the trophy won against Porto, he became all-time record holder of most titles won as a manager at Barcelona, with 12 trophies in only three years.
+November of the same year saw Guardiola manager his 200th match for Barcelona's first team.
 His record stood at 144 wins, 39 draws and 17 losses with 500 goals for and 143 against.

-Barcelona ended the 2011 calendar year winning the Club World Cup, beating Brazilian club Santos 4–0, the widest margin in an Intercontinental Cup/Club World Cup final since changing to a single match format.
+Barcelona ended the 2011 calendar year winning the Club World Cup, beating Brazilian club Santos 4–0 in the final, the widest margin in an Intercontinental Cup/Club World Cup final since changing to a single match format.
 This was Guardiola's 13th title of only 16 tournaments played.
 On 9 January 2012, he was named FIFA World Coach of the Year.
 On his 41st birthday, he led his side to a 2–1 victory over arch-rivals Real Madrid in El Clásico, ensuring that he remained unbeaten against Real Madrid in regular time as a manager.
 On 21 April, Guardiola conceded the league title to leaders Real Madrid after they beat Barcelona 2–1 and extended their lead in the table to seven points with four matches remaining.
-"We have to congratulate Madrid for their win and the title that they have also won tonight," said Guardiola, after what was his side's first loss at home all season.